Grenville Clark: World peace

 On October 16, 1945, before the UN Charter entered into force, Clark, retired U.S. Supreme Court Justice Owen J. Roberts, former New Hampshire Governor Robert P. Bass, and more than forty others held the "Dublin Conference" in Dublin, New Hampshire.
-There they passed a "Dublin Declaration," which, judging the UN Charter inadequate to preserve peace, proposed transformation of the U.N.
+There they passed a "Dublin Declaration", which, judging the UN Charter inadequate to preserve peace, proposed transformation of the U.N.
 General Assembly into a world legislature.
 It stated, "Such a government should be based upon a constitution under which all peoples and nations will participate upon a basis of balanced representation which will take account of natural and industrial resources and other factors as well as population.
 It cannot be based on treaties...in which the states... act and vote as states".
 It called for "limited but definite and adequate power for the prevention of war."

-In 1965, Clark held a second "Dublin Conference," which made a second declaration.
+In 1965, Clark held a second "Dublin Conference", which made a second declaration.
 About that time, he founded the "Grenville Clark Institute for World Law."
 In 1967, its committee members comprised: Thomas H. Mahony, Douglas Arant, Mrs. Mildred R. Blake, Mrs. William W. Bray, Henry B. Cabot, Grenville Clark Jr., Randolph P. Compton, Rev. Robert Drinan SJ, H. Ferry, Hudson Hoagland, Harry B. Hollins, Walter J. Leonard, Mrs. Edward W. McVitty, J. A. Migel, Gerard Piel, Stanley K. Platt, Gabriel Reiner, Robert H. Reno, William G. Saltonstall, Louis B. Sohn, C. Maxwell Stanley, James P. Warburg, and Abraham Wilson.
 Its executive committee comprised: Hudson Hoagland, George C. Holt, Thomas H. Mahony, Robert H. Reno.
 Its executive director was George C. Holt.
 The group's base was in Woodstock, Connecticut.

 Clark and other participants in the Dublin Conference became active in the United World Federalists (UWF) and the global World Federalist Movement.
 UWF enjoyed some success in the postwar period, as 23 state legislatures passed bills supporting the organization’s goals, but McCarthyism prompted many prominent members to resign lest Senator Joseph McCarthy ruin their careers.
 In the United States, internationalism came to be associated with communism.

 After formation of the United Nations, Clark supported the World Federalist Movement.
 Clark and Harvard Law School professor Louis B. Sohn drafted amendments to the United Nations Charter.
-Their amendments sought to transf the United Nations into a true world federal government.
+Their amendments sought to transform the United Nations into a true world federal government.
 They limited its primary powers to suppression of war, a radical redirection that would have required global disarmament and formation of a world police force.
 They published their writings in World Peace Through World Law, published in 1958.